Easy as 1, 2, 3.

 (Providing management with financial fundamentals is as easy as 1, 2, 3)

-Management of many private companies do not understand their business’ financial fundamentals.
+Management of many private companies do not understand their business’ full financial profile.

-Management is not provided with succinct, understandable financial fundamentals.
+Management is not provided with succinct and understandable financial fundamentals.

 Too often, the balance sheet and cash flow statement are not insightful but just seen as pages with a lot of numbers on them.
-These numbers are known to be important, but they are not tied in with the P&L to provide a succinct, understandable full financial profile.
+These numbers are known to be important, but they are not tied in with the P&L to provide a succinct and understandable full financial profile.

-Management, directors and investors should request their accounting / financial professionals provide them with their business’ complete financial fundamentals in a succinct and understandable manner.
+Management, directors and investors should require their accounting / financial professionals provide them with their business’ complete financial fundamentals in a succinct and understandable manner.

-If they do not comply with this request, management may question whether or not the following Albert Einstein quote applies to their advisor(s).
+If they do not comply with this, management should ask themselves whether or not the following Albert Einstein quote applies to their advisor(s).

 “If you can't explain it to a six-year-old, then you don't understand it yourself”